EricLWang/self/Codex.md

 * Living @ 2646 Menlo with 10 Brothers

 ### My writing
 Stuff that I've written that means something to me.
+Embarrassingly enough, this section is currently empty in deliberate hopes that this scenario will incentivize me to change that.
+TBD.

 ## Changelog